 - Youth should schedule at least one site visit from their County Extension Agent or someone designated by the county office on their behalf.
 The participating youth must be present during this site visit.
 A completed County Agent Assessment Score Sheet with signature is required for the project book and for competing in district and state contests.

-- Plots must be planted no later than October 20.
+- For optimum growth, the recommended planting date is August to September 15.
+Plots should be planted no later than October 20.

 - Youth are allowed to hunt over project plots.